tcunit/TcUnit-Runner/README.md

 # TcUnit-Runner - TcUnit integration into Jenkins
-Welcome to the documentation of Program that makes it possible to automate runs of TcUnit unit tests
+Welcome to the documentation of TcUnit-Runner - the program that makes it possible to automate runs of TcUnit unit tests.

 TcUnit-Runner is a piece of software that makes it possible to integrate [TcUnit](https://github.com/tcunit/TcUnit) (TwinCAT unit tests) in a CI/CD software such as Jenkins.